fbpx

 Unboxing

-The first thing you’ll notice about Cradlewise is how big, and heavy, it is.
-The box arrived at our house with one of those “team lift” labels on it.
-The label was not kidding.
-Be careful carrying this box around, especially if you’re pregnant—get help from a partner and maybe a friend.
+The first thing you’ll notice about Cradlewise is how big and heavy it is.
+The box arrives with one of those “team lift” labels on it, and it’s not kidding.
+Be careful carrying this box around, especially if you’re pregnant.
+Get help from a partner and maybe a friend.

 Assembling Cradlewise

-Cradlewise setup and assembly involves two big steps—assembling the physical product, and then setting up the mobile app.
+Cradlewise setup and assembly involves two big steps:

 Assembling the crib involves a lot of steps.
 Like, the instruction booklet has a spine number of steps.
-But, while it takes a while to put together, the assembly is well thought out and straightforward.
-It’s kind of like putting together a piece of Ikea furniture, except that the instruction booklet actually includes written instructions in addition to diagrams.
-It also makes sense that assembly involves a lot of steps as 1) Cradlewise, as noted, is big, and was designed to pack down into a box for transport and, 2) your first assembly starts with the crib and then adds the bassinet as an ‘overlay’, so you’re essentially setting up both products (and that baby monitor).
+But, while it takes a while to put together, the assembly instructions are actually helpful.
+It’s kind of like putting together a piece of Ikea furniture, except that the instruction booklet includes written instructions in addition to diagrams.
+It also makes sense that assembly involves a lot of steps as 1) Cradlewise, as noted, is big, and was designed to pack down into a box for transport and, 2) your first assembly starts with the crib and then adds the bassinet as an “overlay,” so you’re essentially setting up both products (and that baby monitor).

-There are more nice touches we discovered during assembly, too.
-Cradlewise includes a screwdriver that caused Jon to remark, “we have a new screwdriver!
+Mark remarked (see what we did there?) that Cradlewise is one of those companies that thinks of everything.
+It seems like they truly care about the parents they serve.
+And this held true during assembly for both families.
+For example, Cradlewise includes a screwdriver that caused Jon to remark, “We have a new screwdriver!
 And it’s nicer than any of the ones we have here …” There are extra parts, but they come in a plastic bag clearly labeled, “spare parts.”

 Just a couple of steps involved trial and error/futzing around with stuff, such as inserting bolts into the mesh tensioners.